David Cassidy

 David Bruce Cassidy (April 12, 1950 – November 21, 2017) was an American actor and musician.
 While he was best known in the United States for his role as Keith Partridge in the 1970s musical-sitcom The Partridge Family, he was an international success in his solo career as a singer.
-For a period, he was the highest paid entertainer in the world, played sold-out concerts, and had a larger fanbase than Elvis Presley had.
+For a period, he was the highest-paid entertainer in the world.

 After completing high school, Cassidy pursued acting and music.
 His career took off after he signed with Universal Studios in 1969, and he received roles in several TV series.
 Cassidy's major breakthrough came in 1970 with his portrayal of Keith Partridge on The Partridge Family, which brought him stardom and made him a 1970s teen idol.
 Cassidy also pursued a solo music career that led to international acclaim; his hit singles included "Cherish" and "How Can I Be Sure".
 Cassidy also acted in film, on television, and in musical theater.